bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/InstallingBareosWebui.rst

         Profile = "webui-admin"
       }

-   To enable this, reload or restart your |bareosDir|.
+   To enable this, reload or restart your |dir|.

 -  or use the :command:`bconsole`: